 Upon moving to New York to attend the CIA in the late 90s, Gifford found herself in an introductory “Cuisines of Asia” class, where the professor proceeded to open a jar of hot bean paste to pass around the room.

-“It was THE MOST incredible thing I’ve ever smelled in my life,” recounts Gifford, “and the professor went on to talk about the regions of China and I thought OMG there’s regions of China?
+“It was THE MOST incredible thing I’ve ever smelled in my life,” recounts Gifford, “and the professor went on to talk about the regions of China in the context of Cantonese or Peranakan cuisine and I thought OMG there’s regions of China?
 Looking back, it was this classic scene of a small town girl getting awakened to cuisine.”

 When Gifford made a conscious decision later in life to live on every continent for a significant period of time in an effort to better understand the world from within different continents rather than quick jobs overseas or two-week rushed vacations, it made sense that she chose Asia—and specifically Singapore—first.

 “This is my first stop on a long and drawn-out trip around the world, and I’ve been here since 2013.”

 The expat community has extended beyond the world of food to beverages as well.
 Dan Martin Gerick is the perfect example.